rohit-256/Multi-Antenna-TX-RX-Systems-with-Rayleigh-Fading/README.md

 main2.m considers the case where the receiver is designed based on the channel gain obtained at time t, but the transmission happens at time t+kTs, where Ts is the symbol duration and k is some integer.
-The receiver moves with a speed of v m/sec and the carrier frequency is fc Hz.
-The channels vary with time as per Jakes’s correlation model
+The receiver moves relative to the trasmitter and the channels vary with time as per Jakes’s correlation model

 main2(scheme,L,modln,M,v,fc)